Law of definite proportions: History

-The law of constant proportion was given by Joseph Proust in the spanish city of Segovia in 1797.
-This observation was first made by the English theologian and chemist Joseph Priestley, and Antoine Lavoisier, a French nobleman and chemist centered on the process of combustion.
+The law of definite proportion was given by Joseph Proust in 1797.

-The law of definite proportions might seem obvious to the modern chemist, inherent in the very definition of a chemical compound.
-At the end of the 18th century, however, when the concept of a chemical compound had not yet been fully developed, the law was novel.
+At the end of the 18th century, when the concept of a chemical compound had not yet been fully developed, the law was novel.
 In fact, when first proposed, it was a controversial statement and was opposed by other chemists, most notably Proust's fellow Frenchman Claude Louis Berthollet, who argued that the elements could combine in any proportion.
 The existence of this debate demonstrates that, at the time, the distinction between pure chemical compounds and mixtures had not yet been fully developed.

-The law of definite proportions contributed to, and was placed on a firm theoretical basis by, the atomic theory that John Dalton promoted beginning in 1803, which explained matter as consisting of discrete atoms, that there was one type of atom for each element, and that the compounds were made of combinations of different types of atoms in fixed proportions.
+The law of definite proportions contributed to the atomic theory that John Dalton promoted beginning in 1805, which explained matter as consisting of discrete atoms, that there was one type of atom for each element, and that the compounds were made of combinations of different types of atoms in fixed proportions.

 A related early idea was Prout's hypothesis, formulated by English chemist William Prout, who proposed that the hydrogen atom was the fundamental atomic unit.
-From this hypothesis was derived the whole number rule, which was the rule of thumb that atomic masses were whole number multiples of the mass of hydrogen.
+From this hypothesis was derived the whole number rule, which was the rule of thumb that atomic masses were whole-number multiples of the mass of hydrogen.
 This was later rejected in the 1820s and 30s following more refined measurements of atomic mass, notably by Jöns Jacob Berzelius, which revealed in particular that the atomic mass of chlorine was 35.45, which was incompatible with the hypothesis.
-Since the 1920s this discrepancy has been explained by the presence of isotopes; the atomic mass of any isotope is very close to satisfying the whole number rule, with the mass defect caused by differing binding energies being significantly smaller.
+Since the 1920s, this discrepancy has been explained by the presence of isotopes; the atomic mass of any isotope is very close to satisfying the whole number rule, with the mass defect caused by differing binding energies being significantly smaller.